AzizBeniych/Emotion-analysis-web-app/README.md

 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

----

-Replace `[your-github-username]` with your GitHub username and adjust instructions as per your project's specifics.